|

 It was always shadowed by controversy.
 In a leaked 2009 report,

 General Stanley McChrystal, one of the most respected and visionary US commanders in Afghanistan, described Bagram detention facility as a place where “committed Islamists are indiscriminately mixed with petty criminals and sex offenders, and they are using the opportunity to radicalise and indoctrinate them . . .
 Hundreds are held without charge or without a defined way ahead.”
-Overall, he noted that the Afghan prison system had become an uncontrolled recruiting and planning ground for the insurgents.

 “There are more insurgents per square foot in corrections facilities than anywhere else in Afghanistan,” he wrote.